John Peter Pruden

 In 1851, Eden Colvile, the Associate Governor of Rupertsland offered him an appointment as a magistrate.
 However by then 73 years old, Pruden declined, citing old age and ill health.
 However Pruden went on to live more than a decade longer in his retirement at Red River.

 He died at Red River on 28 May 1868 after a lengthy illness, at the age of almost 90.
 He was laid to rest at St. John's Cathedral Churchyard, in the Red River Colony.

-A pioneer in every sense of the word, Pruden lived a long, full life and left behind at his death a large family of children, grandchildren and great-grandchildren.
+A pioneer in every sense of the word, Pruden lived a long, full life and left behind, at his death in 1868, a large family of children, grandchildren and great-grandchildren.
 His Métis (or mixed-blood) descendants frequently intermarried with children of other prominent Métis families.
 Pruden was also instrumental in furthering the fur trading career of his half-nephew, John Edward Harriott, who also came to be in service to the Hudson's Bay Company and who had a long and illustrious relationship of his own with his HBC employer.

-JPP's "country" wife of almost 30 years, "Patasegawisk", also known as "Nancy Pruden", (probably from the old site of Norway House, now called Oxford House), had borne him many children and predeceased him in August 1838.
-His second wife, British schoolteacher Ann Armstrong, whom he married at Red River on 4 December 1839, was 49 years old at the time of their marriage and his second marriage was childless.
-By his will, John Peter Pruden left a number of bequests to family members, including a bequest to his wife Ann of a modest 250 English pounds and a further 30 pounds if she wished to return to England.
-By September, 1869, Ann did return to England.
+JPP's "country" wife of almost 30 years, "Patasegawisk", also known as "Nancy Pruden", (probably from the old site of Norway House, now called Oxford House), bore him many children.
+She predeceased him in August 1838.

+His second wife, British schoolteacher Ann Armstrong, whom he married at Red River on 4 December 1839, was 49 years old at the time of their marriage.
+Their marriage was childless.

+By his will, John Peter Pruden left several bequests to family members, including a bequest to Ann of a modest 250 English pounds and a further 30 pounds if she wished to return to England.
+By September, 1869, Ann returned to England.
 She died at Ore, near Hastings in Sussex, England in 1887.